-The Lincoln University Bookstore is owned by Lincoln University and managed by the Follett Higher Education Group.
+Lincoln University's Bookstore is owned by Lincoln University and managed by the Follett Higher Education Group.
 It is located on the first floor of the Student Union and students will find a full selection of used & new textbooks for every course offered by the University, arranged by course & department for convenience.
-Consider the bookstore your one-stop shopping for school supplies, dorm room supplies, snacks, health & beauty products, University-imprinted gifts & high fashion apparel.
+Consider the bookstore your one-stop shopping for school supplies, residence hall supplies, snacks, health & beauty products, University-imprinted gifts & high fashion apparel.

 Students may pre-order and purchase their textbooks, supplies, apparel and gifts on-line, by going to www.lincoln.edu and click on the "University Bookstore" link, which will take you to the bookstore's website.
-Follow the easy instructions for ordering, shipping, or In-store Pick Up.
-The bookstore is in the Student Union Building and can be reached at extension 7994.
+Follow the easy instructions for ordering, shipping, or in-store pick up.
+The bookstore is in the Student Union Building and can be reached at 484-365-7994.